What is a guarantor mortgage?

 When a property is used as security, the guarantor risks their title deeds if the borrower defaults.
 The guarantor's home may be at stake if the loaned amount is not repaid according to the mortgage terms with the lender.

-Exploring mortgage options: Alternatives to guarantor mortgages
+Alternatives to guarantor mortgages

-Comparing family deposit and offset mortgages
+Family deposit and offset mortgages

 Family deposit mortgages involve a family member depositing funds into a linked account, which serves as security.
-Offset mortgages allow savings to offset the mortgage balance, potentially reducing interest payments.
+Offset mortgages allow savings to offset the mortgage balance, reducing interest payments.
 Both options can provide financial leverage without the need for a guarantor.

 Government schemes for first-time buyers